eduard-keilmann/eduard-keilmann.github.io/about_me.md

 />I studied physics (Bachelor and Master of Science) at the University of Mainz, specializing in (theoretical) particle physics.
 When I started my Ph.D. at the University of Cologne, I began to focus more intensively on astrophysics, in particular star formation and the dynamics of the interstellar medium (ISM).

 Next to playing the piano, I am also into book binding, which is a very calming activity producing a nice finish.
 Besides that I am also interested in football and hiking.
 At this page you find a few impressions of my hiking activities.
-The pictures range from trips to cities like Vienna to places such as the Zugspitze (highest mauntain in Germany), a hiking to around the 100m Effelsberg radio telescope, and the Grand Canyon.
+The pictures range from trips to cities like Vienna to places such as the Zugspitze (highest mountain in Germany), a hiking to around the 100m Effelsberg radio telescope, and the Grand Canyon.

 <img
   src="/assets/IMG_3139_ich.png"